Whining and Talking Back: What to Do

 - Do not tolerate swear words.
 If your child uses words that are inappropriate, stop the conversation immediately and tell them clearly that you don't like that language.

 - Provide appropriate consequences, like giving a time out.
 The length of time out needs to correspond to the age of the child (six minutes for a 6-year-old, seven minutes for a 7-year-old).
-Other consequences for talking back could be: no TV for a week, no going to a friend's house after school, or having to pay a penny to a jar that you keep.
+Other consequences for talking back could be: losing screen time privileges, no going to a friend's house after school, or having to pay a penny to a jar that you keep.

 - Practice good talking skills yourself with "25 Ways to Talk So Kids Listen" from AskDrSears.com. [go now]